MtnBiker/historical-streets-la/README.md

 - [Beta deployment](https://stark-cove-20051.herokuapp.com/). √

 - Now that it's deployed, some issues need to be addressed before opening it up.
     * If zoomed in beyond what's available, no indication of what's going on.

     * Implement JSON storage of extent.
 It's currently a LINESTRING array stored as a string which is a bit flaky.
 JSON seems most portable between Postgres and JavaScript.
 Rails and Postgres have :line_string, but JavaScript not so much.
 Started this.

 ### Bigger plans
-- An overview map showing all the changed streets.
+- Downloads page to download all data

 - Indicate that no coverage is available in the field of view when click on a layer.

 - A slider to view those segments over time

 - Search.
 Could then add pagination

 - More historical maps.
 Particularly Sanborn